 We partnered with Quantum Workplace, a leading workplace survey and employee feedback technology company, to find out exactly what motivates employees to be their best.
 We analyzed feedback from nearly 2,000 survey responses to produce the report “Workplace Well-Being: Provide Meaningful Benefits to Energize Employee Health, Engagement, and Performance.”
 Check out our top level findings and read through our workplace well-being blog series as we unpack the data.

 We know that employees are more engaged when they’re satisfied with their health and well-being benefits.
 Financial benefits are no exception.

-The crucial financial health benefit you’re not providing: standard-of-living raises
+The crucial financial wellness benefit you’re not providing: standard-of-living raises

 While nearly 82 percent of employers are offering 401k matching, only 31 percent are offering cost of living raises.
 Not providing these raises might be costing you more than you think.